shtse8/NexusTools/memory-bank/techContext.md

   built-in modules, particularly `fs` (filesystem) and `path`.
 - **Permissions:** The server process runs with the permissions of the user who started it.
-Filesystem operations might fail due to insufficient permissions on the target files/directories. `chmod` might have limited effect or fail on non-POSIX systems like Windows.
+Filesystem operations might fail due to insufficient permissions on the target files/directories.
-- **Cross-Platform Compatibility:** While Node.js aims for cross-platform compatibility, filesystem behaviors (path separators, case sensitivity, `chmod` behavior) can differ slightly between Windows, macOS, and Linux.
+- **Cross-Platform Compatibility:** While Node.js aims for cross-platform compatibility, filesystem behaviors (path separators, case sensitivity) can differ slightly between Windows, macOS, and Linux.
 Code uses `path.join`, `path.resolve`, `path.normalize`, and replaces backslashes (`\`) with forward slashes (`/`) in output paths to mitigate some issues.
 - **Error Handling:** Relies on Node.js error codes (`ENOENT`, `EPERM`, etc.) for specific filesystem error detection.
 - **Security Model:** Security relies entirely on the `resolvePath` function